everysportmediagroup/everysport-api-documentation/basics/design_principles.md

 # Design Principles
-At Menmo we do our ultimate best to craft a world-class API developers will love.
+At Menmo we do our best to craft a world-class API developers will love.
+To do that, we follow these design principles:

-## REST
-We are REST pragmatists: The ultimate goal is to maximize developer productivity, not to follow the REST specification.

-**Done is better than perfect.**

 ## Versioning
 We put version at the top of the URI.

 	/v1/..
 	/v2/..
-..and so on

 ## Formats
-Currently only JSON is supported as return format.
+Currently only JSON is supported as the return format.

 We may add XML or others in the future, using ".xml" and ".json" extensions.

+## JSON-P
+Almost every call supports the 'callback' parameter to enable so called JSON-P.

 ## Pagination
-We use 'index' and 'limit' parameters.
+We use 'index' and 'limit' parameters to return a slice of a longer list.

+	/leagues/54258/events?offset=10&limit=10

+## Search
+Where search is supported, we use the "q" parameter.

+	/players?q=zlatan

+Returns all players who's name contain "Zlatan".

+## Sorting
+Where sorting is supported, we use the "sort" parameter with the name of the key to sort on, and whether it's ascending or descending.

+	leagues/54258/events?sort=startDate:descending

+## Errors
+We use a few HTTP response codes to indicate when something went wrong:

+- 200 - OK
+- 400 - Bad Request, client did something wrong
+- 404 - Not Found, no content
+- 405 - Method not allowed
+- 500 - Internal Server Error, server did something wrong